A Guide on french press paper filters

 Paper filters

 Remember to cut the paper filter that exactly matches the size of the plates.
-Because if it’s too large, it will cause problems in plunging and if it is too small it will let the coffee grounds through it.
+Because if it’s too large, it will cause problems in plunging and if it is too small it will let the coffee grounds through the sides.
 You can do it easily by placing the plate above the paper filter and cutting it with a blade or sharp knife.

 This paper filter will filter out the grounds that manage to escape through the mesh screen of the French Press Coffee maker.